Sampling: drawing and retention of samples

 Sampling in road fuel offence cases by RFTOs

-The procedure above is not to be applied to samples drawn in road fuel offence cases by Road Fuel Testing Officers (RFTOs), who are to follow the directions on sampling given in the Enforcement Handbook and are to use the special sample cans, test notes and labels provided for RFTU purposes.
+The procedure above is not to be applied to samples drawn in road fuel offence cases by Road Fuel Testing Officers (RFTOs), who are to follow the directions on sampling given in the FIS Handbook and are to use the special sample cans, test notes and labels provided for RFTU purposes.

-The duplicates of samples forwarded to LGC are to be kept under lock in official custody.
+The duplicates of samples forwarded to Eurofins are to be kept under lock in official custody.
 If the samples are of light petroleum oil and likely to exceed 10 litres at any one time they must be stored on premises for which a petroleum spirit licence has been granted under the Petroleum (Consolidation) Act 1928 or the Petroleum (Consolidation) Act (Northern Ireland) 1929.

 Period of retention